It’s winter in Beijing and I’m at a crowded bar with loud music.

-He tells me his son is about my age and he is traveling the world, I can tell he is proud of him.
-I tell him I’m envious of his son, and that, as nice it sounds to travel the world, I need to figure out what I’m doing with my life.
-He looks at me with eyes of understanding; I imagine this is the same way he looks at his son.
+He tells me his son is about my age and he’s traveling the world.
+I can tell he is proud of him.
+I tell him I’m envious of his son, and that as nice it sounds to travel the world, I need to build a career here in Beijing and figure out what I’m doing with my life.
+He looks at me with eyes of understanding.
 He responds with, “I met my wife when I was about your age.
 We married because it was expected.
 We bought a house because it was expected.
 We had children and then we got divorced” he looks at me and shrugs.
 He tells me that he always wanted to travel.
 That he ignored his passion to see the world in order to live a life everyone else thought he should live, only to end up exactly where he wanted to be years later.
-Except now he’s much older with multiple health issues.
 I nod my head sympathetically.
 He tells me that he loves his son and wouldn’t have done it differently; he just wished he listened to what he wanted rather than what others expected of him.
 Before I have the chance to respond I feel a tap on my shoulder and turn around to see my friends looking at me as if to say who is this guy?
 Do you need to be saved?
 I smile and tell them hold on, one minute.
 The man notices and says “hey – go be with your friends, you shouldn’t be wasting your time talking an old geezer like me!”
 I laugh and say thank you for the advice.
 He smiles, takes a sip of his beer and looks away.

 I have never felt this to be truer than I have since moving to Australia.
 In Sydney, I am surrounded by positive reinforcements constantly.
 I feel as though I have opened an unsuspecting door and entered a magical world of Narnia, but instead of centaurs and snow queens, its people living life in a way I never knew could be lived.
 Its meeting the kinds of people that have proven that life does not need to follow any a traditional sense, that there are endless possibilities and paths to take.
 It’s our life, we can do with it precisely what we want.